QualitativeDataRepository/iqmrnavigator/participants/index.md

 [More on internet access, printing, Institute classroom, library facilities, the Syracuse University Student Center, and gyms.](/participants/syracuse-university)

-ACCOMMODATIONS: MILTON HALL
+LODGING: MILTON HALL
 ---------------------------

 All IQMR attendees will stay in two or four-bedroom suites in [Milton Hall](https://housingmealplans.syr.edu/residential-facilities/apartment-housing/milton-hall/), a modern dormitory on the Syracuse University campus.
-More about Milton Hall, accessing it, and its rules and amenities.
+[More about Milton Hall](/participants/lodging), accessing it, and its rules and amenities.

 COMMUNICATIONS
 --------------

-While you are in Syracuse, we will communicate with you via email and the official IQMR WhatsApp group...
+While you are in Syracuse, we will communicate with you via email and a chat app to be determined.

-TRANSPORTATION
+GETTING TO SYRACUSE
 --------------

 Syracuse is located approximately 250 miles northwest of New York City.